Macelognathus

 The type species, Macelognathus vagans, was described by Othniel Charles Marsh in 1884 as a turtle based on a partial jaw from the Late Jurassic Morrison Formation at Como Bluff, Wyoming.
 After being referred to the Dinosauria by Moodie in 1908, it was later reclassified by Ostrom in 1971 as a crocodilian relative.
 Based on new material from the Morrison Formation at Fruita, Colorado, in 2005 Göhlich et al. identified it as a basal crocodylomorph ("sphenosuchian").
 It is considered an example of convergent evolution, due to the similarities to caenagnathid dinosaurs, with which it was not closely related.
-It was between 3.9 and 6.2 ft long.

-It is possibly a junior synonym of Hallopus victor.
+It is possibly a junior synonym of Hallopus victor, since the known specimens of both taxa cannot currently be anatomically distinguished from each other, other than the much larger size of the holotype individual of Macelognathus.

+Due to a lack of osteological correlates for it, Macelognathus likely didn't have a horny covering (keratinous beak) on its lower jaw.
+Its teeth were leaf-shaped, lanceolate, and unserrated.